 Optimum health and performance for all horses and ponies can be helped by the powerful yet natural liver tonic, LiveAid®.

-LiveAid® brings together powerful herbal extracts - without using chemicals in the manufacturing process - and can be mixed with a horses feed making it easy to administer and palatable to the horse.
+LiveAid® liver cleanse for horses brings together powerful herbal extracts - without using chemicals in the manufacturing process - and can be mixed with a horse’s feed making it easy to administer and palatable to the horse.

 Top quality control processes, and stringent monitoring of the ingredients and the manufacturing method, guarantees consistency and ensures that LiveAid® is safe as well as effective.

 Tests indicate that LiveAid® can also help support pancreatic and duodenal enzyme production alongside other digestion benefits.
 Because of the effect it has on bile secretion, LiveAid® also facilitates effective absorption of fats and fat-soluble nutrients as well as carbohydrates.

 The liver is a vital organ responsible for some 2,000 metabolic functions.
 It’s most critical role is the safe handling of ‘waste’ including toxins produced either by the body or the environment in which the horse lives and works.

 Chemicals that the horse may ingest either through things it eats, drugs it is prescribed or pollution in the environment, plus any viruses and bacteria, all have to be dealt with by the liver which also has a major role to play in the immune system.
 The liver constantly monitors organisms and chemicals and can neutralise them and kick-start the process of expelling them safely from the body.

 The liver can convert some toxins into water-soluble products that are passed into the blood stream and then out of the body as urine via the kidneys.
 Other products are turned into fat-soluble products which are then excreted after bile is produced by the liver.